anton-ptashnik/wdio-rp-integration-demo/README.md

 ## Test project setup

 Here we will go throught the steps needed to integrate a WDIO project with Report Portal.
-As you may notice the project already has a configuration file with NPM related files.
-In fact, Report Portal integration is done using those files, so please remove or rename them since you are going to learn how they are prepared.
-Here are those files:
+As you may notice the project already has WDIO configuration file with NPM related files.
+In fact, Report Portal integration is done using those files.
+The rest of the guide will cover how to prepare those configuration ourserves, so before continuing please move or rename files so you will have a chance to refer to them if any issues appear.
+Here are the mentioned files:
 - wdio.conf.js
 - package.json
 - package-lock.json